Newly Built Homes are Better!

 Energy Efficiency is Key

 Nothing is more noticeable between an older home and a new home than the check you write for utilities every month.
 This is where building science has helped new homes outperform old homes.
 Our own University of Minnesota has been working to improve energy efficiency in homes in their Cold Climate Housing Program.
-And, super energy savers are on the market today, like the US Department of Energy Challenge Homes.

 The real benefit to all that study, is that in Minnesota, every home built to current code is going to save you plenty of money over a resale home.
 Independent testing shows that the average new MN home built to code will be more than 20 percent more efficient than the average home build in the United States, and considerably more efficient than older homes.